-- No more than one pen per club may compete.
+- 1. No more than one pen per club may compete.
 If two pens are entered from the same club, the club leader may select the pen from those members chosen to represent that club with market cattle.
-All cattle must have been shown in the appropriate class. - Steers may be selected to make up a pen, but exactly five head must be shown and owned by at least three different members. - Each pen of five will be allowed two additional handlers to help set up and exhibit the pen.
-All seven exhibitors must be Youth Beef Exhibitors - Pens to be judged on overall appearance, uniformity and market beef quality.
+All cattle must have been shown in the appropriate class. - 2.
+Steers may be selected to make up a pen, but exactly five head must be shown and owned by at least three different members. - 3.
+Each pen of five will be allowed two additional handlers to help set up and exhibit the pen.
+All seven exhibitors must be Youth Beef Exhibitors. - Pens to be judged on overall appearance, uniformity and market beef quality.
 Showmanship, appearance and attitude of exhibitors will also be considered. - 5.
 This class should be pre-entered at time of all Youth Beef Show entries. - 6.
 Enter: DIVISION 1602 CLASS 55

-YOUTH BEEF SHOWMANSHIP - DIVISION 1602.5
+YOUTH BEEF SHOWMANSHIP - DIVISION 1602.5 PREMIUMS: SEE PAGE 34 Refer to Showmanship Contest Rules, page 33 CLASS 01 Senior

-- 01 Senior

-- 02 Intermediate

-- 03 Junior

-- 04 FFA
+- 02 Intermediate 03 Junior - 03 June 04 FFA